ebi-pf-team/interproscan6/docs/development.md

 - [ ] Docs - make note on handling of ambigous amino acids, and accepted symbols
 - [ ] Consider building a metamodel
 - If `applications` in `input.yaml` is None, run all tools.
 This will make it easier for users, saving them from having to write all the names of all the tools

+### Input

+- [ ] Standard FASTA ID/description string format.
+The formatting of the ID/description can vary.
+Some tools use tabs to separate the values, others "|", for example.
+Therefore, proteins could be submitted with the same sequence and ID as a record in InterPro, but the addition of different or additional characters (e.g. "|" instead of "\t") could lead to (arguably) unecessary reanalysis of a seq already in InterPro.